Structural Lath: Installing Wire for a One-Coat Stucco System

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-The Skeleton of Stucco: How to Install Wire for a One-Coat System
+The Skeleton of Stucco: Lathing a One-Coat System

-In the world of stucco, the "One-Coat System" is a bit of a misnomer.
-It is actually a high-performance assembly involving rigid foam insulation, a fiber-reinforced base coat, and a finish texture.
-But the system is only as strong as its skeleton: the Lathing Wire.
+In exterior plastering, the "One-Coat System" is a highly engineered assembly typically involving rigid foam insulation, a fiber-reinforced base coat, and a finish texture.
+However, the integrity of this entire system relies entirely on its skeleton: the Lathing Wire.

 Free Assessment